Blaise Compaoré: 2000s

-Compaoré was elected as the president of Burkina Faso in 1991, in an election boycotted by the main opposition parties in protest at the questionable means Compaoré had used to take office in the first place.
-Only 25 percent of the electorate voted.
-In 1998, he was re-elected for the first time.
 In 2003, numerous alleged plotters were arrested, following accusations of a coup plot against Compaoré.
+A trial would take place in April 2004 in which they were found guilty.
+Many sympathizers gathered around the court cheering the plotters for their actions.

 In August 2005, he announced his intention to contest the next presidential election.
 Opposition politicians regarded this as unconstitutional due to a constitutional amendment in 2000 limiting a president to two terms and reducing term lengths from seven to five years.
 Compaoré's supporters disputed this, saying that the amendment could not be applied retroactively, and in October 2005, the constitutional council ruled that because Compaoré was a sitting president in 2000, the amendment would not apply until the end of his second term in office, thereby allowing him to present his candidacy for the 2005 election.